Science Education and Career Center (SECC)

 The program, sponsored by ExxonMobil, features UT Arlington science students performing exciting science demonstrations for students from grades 3-12.
 Most of the shows are performed on campus, where visiting students can couple their Science Ambassador show with a trip to the state-of-the-art Planetarium at UT Arlington.
 Together, they make for a fantastic science field trip.
 Many of our visitors also take advantage of the opportunity to take their students on a campus tour.
 Visit the Science Ambassadors website here.

-The UT Arlington Department of Biology is offering five (2 residential and 3 day camps) different Summer Science Camps in the summer of 2011.
-Several disciplines of biology will be explored: microbiology, molecular biology, forensics, and anatomy and physiology.
-The camps will offer students the opportunity to participate in hands-on laboratory experiments and attend field trips.
-The camps to be offered include: (day camps) Biology Science Summer Camp and Girl-o-lo-gy Science Camp; (residential camps) Biology Summer Science Institute; Microbiology Summer Science Camp and Advanced Microbiology Summer Institute.
-For information on all the camps, please visit http://wweb.uta.edu/cos/ssi/
+The UT Arlington Department of Biology offers a variety of Summer Science Camps to area middle school and high school students each summer.
+Several disciplines of biology are explored, including microbiology, molecular biology, forensics, anatomy and physiology.
+The camps offer allow students to participate in hands-on laboratory experiments and to visit museums and go on other science-themed field trips.
+Day camps offered include: Biology Science Summer Camp and Girl-o-lo-gy Science Camp.
+Residential camps include Biology Summer Science Institute; Microbiology Summer Science Camp and Advanced Microbiology Summer Institute.